This Jamaican Brown Stew Mutton dish is full of flavors and goes perfectly with rice and peas. Comfort food you will love.

 This Jamaican Brown Stew Mutton recipe is just too amazing!
-The flavours of the goat with the authentic Caribbean seasoning just brings back good memories.
+The flavors of the goat with the authentic Caribbean seasoning just brings back good memories.
 Then the potatoes and carrots just add that texture and complete the taste.

 There are many ways to cook a goat but this method is one of the best.
 You can definitely use the same method to cook your stew beef, believe me, it’s gonna be just as good.
 I know that many people do not like the smell and taste of goat or lamb meat.
 So if you are looking for another alternative, then beef is perfectly fine.

-Tip: Washing meat with vinegar, lime or lemon will help to get rid of that smell and strong taste.
+Tip: Washing meat with vinegar, lime, or lemon will help to get rid of that smell and strong taste.

 You can pair this Jamaican Brown Stew Mutton with anything you desire but it goes perfectly with our Jamaican Rice and Peas.
 (Pictured Below)

 - 2 lbs Goat Meat of Mutton cut into chunky pieces